techquest/verve-payment-sdk-android/README.md

 Using the SDK in your project
 -----------------------------

-1. Dependencies: The dependencies are located in "libs" folder.
+1. Add the dependencies located in "libs" folder to your project along with the Verve SDK library (See sample BlueCups project included).
-	Using Android Studio, add the following to build.gradle file:

-        compile 'com.google.code.gson:gson:2.2.4'
-        compile 'com.madgag:sc-light-jdk15on:1.47.0.3'
-        compile 'org.springframework.android:spring-android-core:1.0.1.RELEASE'
-        compile 'org.springframework.android:spring-android-auth:1.0.1.RELEASE'
-        compile 'org.springframework.android:spring-android-rest-template:1.0.1.RELEASE'

 2. Add the following lines of codes to your AndroidManifest.xml file to request for network access:

         <uses-permission android:name="android.permission.INTERNET" />
         <uses-permission android:name="android.permission.ACCESS_NETWORK_STATE" />

-   	These lines request for permission to access the internet access and network state of the phone respectively Add the following lines of code to your AndroidManifest.xml file to register the activities used by the SDK
+   	These lines request for permission to access the internet and network state of the phone respectively Add the following lines of code to your AndroidManifest.xml file to register the activities used by the SDK

 3. Add the following lines of code to your AndroidManifest.xml file to register the activities used by the SDK